vaishnavis14/cs313e-hw1/README.md

-A spiral is created based on an odd number read in from the file.
-This spiral is tested by checking if the adjacent numbers added equals to the given outputs.
+This project implements a Python script that generates a spiral matrix based on an odd integer read from a file.
+The spiral is constructed in a 2D list, and the program verifies specific conditions by calculating the sums of adjacent numbers for any given integer within the spiral, returning these sums as output.